kudryashovda/Keithley_2400x_IV/README.md

 ![](./screenshot.jpg)

-A small programm written with Delphi 2007.
+The programm was written with Delphi 2007.

+This app does voltage and current measurements and calculates solar cells characteristics.

 Supported protocols: COM or GPIB (with external lib - GPIB-32.DLL)